 THE BOAT RACE

-🚣♀️🚣♂️ Last but not least … 2025 Boat Race alert!!
-The stage is set for Saturday 13 April, and 79th Women’s Boat Race and 170th Men’s Boat Race between Oxford and Cambridge.
+🚣♀️🚣♂️ Last but not least … 2026 Boat Race alert!
+The stage is set for Saturday 4 April, and 80th Women’s Boat Race and 171st Men’s Boat Race between Oxford and Cambridge.
 It takes place on the Championship Course from Putney to Chiswick.
-Join some 250,000 spectators who will line the banks of the river!
+Join some 250,000 spectators who will line the banks of the river for this iconic sporting occasion.

 👀 LOVE LIVE SPORT?
 Visit our ‘What’s On’ page here for the No. 1 guide to spectator experiences coming up in LONDON.
 And to ensure you don’t miss a moment of the action subscribe here to our free newsletter!